ippontech/blog-usa/posts/go-cli-from-scratch.md

 ```

 ## Putting it all together
 Now that we have all the subcommands we can put it all together into a standalone binary.
-For that we'll use the Makefile, if not familiar with them they were initially used simplify compiling C programs but they can be used for any language.
+For that we'll use the Makefile, if not familiar with them they were initially used to simplify compiling C programs but they can be used for any language.

 The Makefile below includes commands to build, test, and clean.